Learning-Plans-and-Resources/learning-plans-and-resources/Learning Plans/mws-learning-plan.md

 | Building Progressive Web Apps                                          | [link to path](https://app.pluralsight.com/paths/skills/building-progressive-web-applications) |

 **Please note**: *You are not bound to this learning plan.
-This is to help others who are having a hard time navigating their way through the beginneing phases of the program.*
+This is to help others who are having a hard time navigating their way through the beginning phases of the program.*

 All the best with your learning.
 Happy coding 💻👍.